-MICHIGAN TRUST THEIF SENTENCED
+MICHIGAN TRUST THIEF SENTENCED

 ESTATE PREDATOR HEADED TO JAIL